cal-overflow/site/src/content/portfolio/009-build-a-blog.md

 ### We should all aspire to be idiot users
 At the end of the day, all types of users, *admins* and *idiots*, should use the template with ease.
 Even *admin users* shouldn't have to re-invent the wheel every time they want to add a new page.

 With all of this in mind, Michael and I worked to design an almost idiot-proof template.
+I came up with the name "Build-A-Blog," as a play on the Build-A-Bear brand.

-### Build-A-Blog
+## Build-A-Blog
 The way it works is incredibly simple.
-I won't go into all the steps here: since that's heavily documented on the repository.
+There are three core components that make the template work.

 ![Gigachad site](/blog-images/gigachad-site.png)

 ---

 Want to create your own website or just want to view the source code?
 See the [Build-A-Blog GitHub repository](https://github.com/cal-overflow/Build-A-Blog).